Bovine Viral Diarrhoea (BVD) virus vaccines in cattle

 Vaccination uptake

-BVD vaccine uptake has been steady with an estimated 40% to 45% of breeding cattle vaccinated each year since 2011 (48% in 2014).
+Since 2011, BVD vaccine uptake has been steady, fluctuating within a small range (39–45%), with the exception of 2014 where a small increase was observed at 48%.
+In 2023 it was estimated as 39%.
 This is a conservative estimate as it is likely that a proportion of female cattle aged between one and two years of age are destined for slaughter rather than breeding and are unlikely to be vaccinated for BVD.

 Back to: Use of vaccines in cattle